Bazeeza/Technical-Runbooks/ABC-Cybersecurity.md

 D. Take the time to create secure passwords
 E. Examine all the elements of an email... recognise the alarm bells!

-## A update your operating system and install anti-virus
-software even on your mobile phone
+## A update your operating system and install anti-virus software even on your mobile phone
   The first line of defence is vigilance and a bit of wariness, but technology can also help us:

-Always keep your operating system updated...
+**Always keep your operating system updated......and your browser, too!**
-...and your browser, too!

 Windows Explorer, Edge, Firefox and Chrome are automatically updated.
 For other browsers it’s necessary to verify the updating procedure and make it as automatic as possible.

 Install anti-virus software on your computer and smartphone!

-Here are some free anti-virus programs: https://www.avg.com also available for Android https://www.avast.com also available for Android and iOS https://www.avira.com also available for Android and iOS
+**Here are some free anti-virus programs:** https://www.avg.com also available for Android https://www.avast.com also available for Android and iOS https://www.avira.com also available for Android and iOS